 Board of Directors

-Susan McLeod, Secretary
+Susan McLeod, Chair

 Susan McLeod has worked for more than 35 years in museums and heritage tourism.
 She has an undergraduate degree in archaeology/anthropology from Trent University and a graduate degree in museum studies from the University of Toronto.